tmkeil/Inception/README.md

 ## What is Docker?

 Docker is a platform that allows you to run applications in isolated environments called **containers**.
 These containers include everything needed to run the application (web server, runtime, libraries), without installing them directly on the host system.
+1. Docker is a set of tools to deliver software in containers.
+2. Docker is a set of tools to deliver software in containers.

 ## What is a Container?